-Yellowstone is the first national park in the world, and still, today holds many geographical and pioneering records.
+Yellowstone is the first national park in the world and to this day still holds many geographical and pioneering records.

 Because of the size, Yellowstone National Park has a great amount of biodiversity.
 Most experts consider Yellowstone to be the best megafauna wildlife habitat in the lower 48 states housing the gray wolf (endangered), grizzly bear (threatened), lynx (threatened), pronghorn antelope, mountain lion, bighorn sheep, mule deer, wolverine, moose, elk, mountain goat, black bear, and bison.
 Yellowstone has 18 fish species including the Yellowstone cutthroat trout.
 6 reptile species, 4 amphibians, and 311 bird species are reported to be living in Yellowstone.
 1,700 native vascular plant and tree species endure the Yellowstone climate, with 80% being lodgepole pine.

 Yellowstone geology is also breaking records.
 The Old Faithful geyser is perhaps the most famous geyser in the world.
 The Steamboat Geyser is the largest active geyser in the world.
 Approximately 50% of the geothermal features on earth and over 66% of the geysers in the world are in Yellowstone National Park.

 The first people came to Yellowstone Park nearly 11,000 years ago and over time, 21 American Indian tribe affiliations have been discovered.
 There are a significant number of archaeologically preserved areas in the park that support this.
 For the past 10,000+ years, people have recognized and been enjoying Yellowstone for its outstanding qualities.
 It is open year-round and has seen roughly 2 million visitors or more since the mid-1960s.
 In 2009, park visitation was up to 3,267,683 people and maintains similar counts in recent years.
 Yellowstone National Park is a must-see national park destination.